Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 An example of one serving from these food groups can contain 1 cup milk or yogurt or 1 1/2 ounces of cheese.

-It would be best to talk to your nutritionist to understand better the servings that match your daily calorie needs.
-With that said, here are a few DASH diet recipes to consider for individuals with hypertension:
+It’s best to talk to your nutritionist to better understand the servings that match your daily calorie needs.
+That being said, here are a few DASH diet recipes to consider for individuals with hypertension:

-Recipe 1 (Breakfast): Crunchy Oat Clusters With Peach & Yogurt (2)
+Recipe 1 (Breakfast): Crunchy Oat Clusters with Peach and Yogurt (2)

 The following breakfast recipe is loaded with nutritious ingredients that elevate the traditional oats recipe.
-The clusters with peach and yogurt pair beautifully with oats, making this dish an ultimate breakfast dish.
+The clusters with peach and yogurt pair beautifully with oats, which makes this dish an ultimate breakfast dish.
 The recipe is as follows (2):

 Ingredients (2):

-• 50g (about 7) soft ready-to-eat dried apricots (Crazy Jack organic were used in this recipe because they are sulfur-free)
+• 50g (about 7) soft ready-to-eat dried apricots (Crazy Jack organic are ideal as they are sulfur-free)

 • 200 g porridge oats